ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/1a_ContainerRegistry/instructions.md

 11. Click **Create** at the bottom of the panel to create the namespace.

 You now have a namespace to which you can push images.
-Since IBM Cloud Container Registry is a multi-tenant registry in the public cloud, namespaces are used to provide isolation for users' images.
-The namespace is a slice of the registry to which you can push your images.
-The namespace will be a part of the image name when you tag and push the image.
-For example, `us.icr.io/<my_namespace>/<my_repo>:<my_tag>`.
-You will use this namespace in the lab for the next module.

 Congratulations!
 You have completed this lab.